sambattalio/settlers_of_botan/README.md

 There are two magic numbers MAX_ROAD_DIFF and MAX_ARMY_DIFF which determine how far ahead or behind you should be to continue with this strategy.
 They are very good in tweaking how aggresive the bot should play.

+# Other Possible Unimplemented Features

+- Aggressive road building when the bot's longest road is threatened
+- Longest road cutoff when another player's road has potential to be longer than the bots
+- Keeping track of resouces other players want to offer them more attractive trades
+- Attempting to build more than one piece per turn when a build fails
+- More advanced analysis of what future resources the bot needs when accepting trades

+# Bugs

+No outstanding bugs to the team's knowledge